pupsik/FastApi-example/README.md

-# Hometap Engineering Manager Exercise API
+# FastApi Example

+FastApi app example.
 The purpose of this API is to serve as the intermediary layer between the web client and the third party House Canary API.

 ### Quick Start